Israel’s involvement with nuclear technology dates back to the founding of the country in 1948.

 In 1949 French atomic energy commissioner visited Israel and a joint research program was set up between the two countries.

-In the 1950s and early 1960s, France was Israel’s principal arms supplier, and helped Israel built a nuclear reactor and plutonium production facility.
-In return Israel spied for France on its Arab neighbours as the independence movement spread in France’s colonies in North Africa.
+In the 1950s and early 1960s, France was Israel’s principal arms supplier, and helped Israel build a nuclear reactor and plutonium production facility.
+In return, Israel spied for France on its Arab neighbours as the independence movement spread in France’s colonies in North Africa.